octocloudlabs/supercharge-docs/docs/ray/lab-3.md

 [![Compare](screenshots/codespaces_compare.png)](https://github.com/octocloudlabs/supercharge-customize/compare/03_02b..03_02e)

+I also use a diff tool like this ([Kaleidoscope](https://kaleidoscope.app/)) while I'm recording to make sure that I know what my target is for each video while I'm recording.
+I can quickly check if what I typed is exactly what I was supposed to type.

 ---

 ## Flat File Repositories

+There's another way you can organize repositories, and that's with a flat file structure.
+With a flat file repository, all the files are in a single branch.

 [![CodeSpaces](screenshots/codespaces_flatfile.png)](https://github.com/LinkedInLearning/hands-on-javascript-2499547)

-With a flat file repository, all the files are in a single branch, and there are folders for each video in the courses.
-This works great for simple projects and languages where a flat file system makes it easier to navigate through a project.
+There are folders for each video in the course.
+This works great for simple projects and languages where a flat file system makes it easier to do the exercises.

 You can see a sample of one of our [flat file](https://github.com/LinkedInLearning/hands-on-javascript-2499547) course in Hands On: JavaScript.